-Did you know that Operation was invented in by John Spinello in 1964?
+This DIY couples Operation game costume is perfect for the game board lover, doctor, nurse or anyone that loves comfy, easy Halloween costumes.
+Did you know that the game of Operation was invented in by John Spinello in 1964?
 He was a University of Illinois industrial design student at the time, and sold the rights to the game to Milton Bradley for $500 and the promise of a job upon graduation.
-Turn Spinello’s iconic gam board into an adorable handmade costume.
-This DIY Operation costume is perfect for the game board lover, doctor, nurse or anyone that loves comfy, easy Halloween costumes.
-If you’re looking for a couple option, your significant other could be a surgeon!

 This Operation game costume is adorable, warm, and cozy!
 I also love that since it is a DIY costume, you can make it as warm as needed for your climate.
 Here in Texas, I definitely don’t need a sweatshirt in October, so I opted to make mine out of a thin, long sleeve t-shirt.
 Oh and this post contains affiliate links.

 - Fabric glue (I always use this stuff!)